 One additional Philosophy Department course beyond Philosophy 150.

 Two literature and/or fine arts courses selected from the designated listings in art, music, humanities, English, foreign language and speech.

 Three courses from the areas of anthropology, sociology, psychology, political science, economics and social science.
 No more than 6 credit hours may be selected from any one discipline.

 Two courses from the listings in biology, chemistry, physical science (includes astronomy, geology, meteorology) or physics.

 The B.A. requires 6 additional credit hours of foreign language/culture.
 Any natural foreign language course qualifies.
 Foreign culture includes any course focusing on the literature and/or civilization of a specific society outside the Anglo-American tradition.*

 The B.S. degree requires 6 additional credit hours of mathematics-science courses required by the major or professional program.

 The B.B.A. requires 6 additional credit hours of math/science or 6 additional credit hours of foreign language/culture or 3 credit hours of math/science and 3 credit hours of foreign language/culture.

 *Foreign culture courses are offered by a variety of disciplines.
-These can be found as course types on CLAWS.
+These can be found as course types on Self-Service.
 See the inset above.
 Education/teacher certification students should note that courses satisfying the SXU foreign culture requirement do not necessarily fulfill the state requirement for a multicultural course.
 An appropriate academic advisor should be consulted.

 Notes and Explanations Regarding the Previous General Education Curriculum